-- A liquid sweetener like honey, maple syrup, or corn syrup.
+- Liquid sweetener like honey, maple syrup, corn syrup, or cherry juice.
 If you want something with less sugar, honey or maple syrup is the way to go.

 Add 1 tablespoon at a time and taste before adding more.

 Be aware that liquid sweeteners can thin out the filling.
-You may need to thicken the filling after you add the honey.
+You may need to thicken the filling after you add any kind of sweet syrup.
 See the section on how to thicken canned filling (below) for more information.

 - Pineapple tidbits.
 Using 1 or 2 tablespoons of pineapple tidbits or crushed pineapple can sweeten the pie filling without giving the pie a pineapple taste.